- 01 The Disk Is Write Protected

-After this, you'll be able to see your USB showing BitLocker off.
-Without BitLocker write protection, you can manage data on your USB partition and save new files to it again.
+After this, with BitLocker off, you can manage data on your USB partition and save new files to it again.

-After removing write protection from your storage devices, you can recheck files and make use of your USB flash drive or external USB drive again.
-If files were lost, apply reliable data recovery software to bring back the data first.
+After removing write protection from your storage devices, you can access files and change your USB flash drive or external USB drive.

 #1.
-Recover Data First If File Loss After Removing USB Write Protection
+Recover Data First If File Lost After Removing USB Write Protection

 #2.
 How to Format USB Drive to NTFS or FAT32:

 Step 1.
-Open the Run box and type diskmgmt.msc and hit Enter.
+Open the Run box by pressing Windows + R, type diskmgmt.msc in Run, and hit Enter.

 Step 2.
-In Disk Management, locate and right-click on the USB and choose "Format...".
+Click Disk Management under Storage, right-click on your USB and choose Format.

 Step 3.
-Reset the file system of your USB drive to FAT32 or NTFS and click "OK" to confirm.
+Select the format for your USB drive as FAT32 or NTFS and click OK to confirm.

 (FAT32 for 32GB or smaller capacity; NTFS for 64GB or bigger capacity.)

-- 2. Using Diskpart command to clear read only
+- 2. Using the Diskpart command to clear read-only

-- 3. Use USB write protection removal tool
+- 3. Using the USB write protection removal tool

-In the below, we have listed some frequented asked questions and answers to help you remove write protection from your storage devices.
+Below, we have listed some frequently asked questions and their answers to help you remove write protection from your storage devices.

-1. How to remove write protection from Micro SD card?
+1. How to remove write protection from the Micro SD card?

-To remove write protection from your SD card, you may follow the quick guide for help:
+To remove write protection from your SD card, follow the quick guide below:

-For a more detailed guide, follow How to Remove Write Protection and Format Write-Protected SD Card for help.
+Follow How to Remove Write Protection and Format Write-Protected SD Card guides for a more detailed guide.